Gikoskos/chessgame-cli/README.md

 * program a computer(AI) player (WIP)

-* implement a test chess game GUI using ChessLib
+* make a test GUI chess game using ChessLib

+* move to other files all the command line specific functions (such as printBoard) and rewrite the Makefile

 * port the main engine to other languages